 Here are some of the best frying pans for steak labeled according to what you’re mostly looking for.

-Best Budget Pan: Lodge Cast Iron Skillet, Pre-Seasoned with Silicone Hot...
+Best Budget Pan: Lodge Cast Iron Skillet with Red Silicone Hot Handle Holder,...

 The Lodge Pre-seasoned Iron Cast Skillet is not only perfect for cooking steak because of its iron cast material, but its price tag is more on the budget-friendly side.
 The pan is 10-inch wide making it a suitable size for most pieces of meat.
 The weight of the pan is 5.35 which makes it suitable for meat searing.
 This one differs from the original Lodge Iron Cast Skillet since it features silicone handles instead of the assist one.